Police procedural: Biased narratives

 The police procedural genre is becoming increasingly popular and has accounted for about 22% of all scripted shows on US broadcast network in the last 10 years.
 This prevalence implies that viewers are often facing TV series that place police officers at the center of the story, showing exclusively their vision of the world.
 This approach has been denounced as enforcing the idea that the life and views of policemen are more important than the ones of the communities being policed.

-In police procedural the policemen are presented as the "good guys" or close to superhuman, leading to a potentially biased narrative.
-Even when they use illegal practices it is presented as a necessary decision made in the general interest.
-A report by Color of Change Hollywood and the USC Annenberg Norman Lear Center revealed that police procedural shows were normalizing unjust practices such as illegal search, surveillance, coercion, intimidation, violence, abuse and racism.
+In police procedurals, police officers are more often than not presented as the "good guys" or even close to superhuman, leading to a potentially biased narrative.
+Illegal practices are often presented as a necessary decision made in the general interest.
+A report by Color of Change Hollywood and the USC Annenberg Norman Lear Center revealed that police procedural shows were normalizing unjust practices such as illegal searches, surveillance, coercion, intimidation, violence, abuse, and racism.

 Misrepresentation of reality

-Additionally, criticisms have been raised against the genre for its unrealistic depiction of crime.
+Criticisms have been raised against the genre for its unrealistic depiction of crime.
 Particularly, police procedurals have been accused of possessing an unrealistic preoccupation with incidents such as homicide and terrorism.
-In the United States, plot points involving murder investigations appear at more frequent rates than those involving theft, substance abuse, or domestic violence—all of which citizens are more likely to personally experience.
-Following the 2001 attack on the World Trade Centre in New York, police procedurals have additionally portrayed attempted terrorism incidents at unrealistically high rates, prompting accusations of racial profiling and fear-mongering.
+In the United States, plot points involving murder investigations appear at more frequent rates than those involving theft, substance abuse, or domestic violence, which citizens are more likely to personally experience.
+Police procedurals have additionally portrayed attempted terrorism incidents at unrealistically high rates since the September 11 attacks and the start of the war on terror, prompting accusations of racial profiling and fear-mongering.

 The manner in which crime has been portrayed in the media has subsequently been linked with discrepancies both in popular perception of crime rates, as well as sentencing.
 In a 2005 study conducted on the German public, it was found that despite a decline in total offences between 1992 and 2003, "the German public believes or assumes, on balance, that crime has increased".
 It has been further posited that the distorted public perception arising from the prevalence of police procedurals has been a factor in influencing sentencing rates.
 Countries such as the US, UK and Germany—while experiencing declines in crime rates—reported increases in the volume and severity of incarceration.